DragonFive/DragonFive/README.md

 ### Hi there 👋

-- I'm contributor for some repositories.
+- I am a zen lay practitioner.
 - I love open source.
 - You can give me some tricky tasks if you need.